directedbyshawn/Pong/README.md

 ### Description
 One of our assignments for my advanced programming class was to recreate an old school video game.
 I saw on Twitter that it was recently the 49th anniversary of Atari releasing pong, so I thought it would be cool to recreate it.
 For those who don't know, pong is a basic digital implementation of ping pong / table tennis.
-It was the first video game ever released by Atari, and digital ping pong was the first concept ever used for a video game.
+Digital ping pong was the first concept ever used for a video game, and it was the first game ever released by Atari.
 I wanted this to feel and look as close to the Atari version as possible.
 I used all the same sounds as Atari did and tried to keep the game play as similar as possible with a few small adjustments.
 Overall I am very happy with this project, and had fun creating it as I have very little experience with game development of any kind.